haor3/dev-network/README.md

-build a web app with React-Redux, using jwtToken, passport and mongoDB
+build a web app with React-Redux, using Express, JWT, Passport and MongoDB